prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 Not always."

-"There and at the Pavillion Henri-Quatre in St.
+"There and at the Pavillion Henri-Quatre in St.Germain.

-Germain.

 You said you loved it there."